ICES High School Study Abroad

 Argentina is known as “the European country in South America.”
 Descendants from Italy, Spain and other European countries make up the majority of Argentina’s population.
 Buenos Aires, the capital city, is undeniably the most European city in South America and considered by many its cultural capital.

-Furthermore, Argentina is a country rich in geographical varieties, from the northern subtropical regions to the southern glacial zones, the vast green plains in the center, and the highest mountains of America.
+Furthermore, Argentina is a country rich in geographical varieties, from the northern subtropical regions to the southern glacial zones, the vast green plains in the center, and the highest mountains of the Americas.
 Like the tourist slogan says, “Come to Argentina and discover the five continents!”

 ARGENTINA Country Information